Reviews You Can Rely On

 Print Capabilities

-The stock MK4 unit we tested has a smart feature set, which we find a bit better than average.
-The removable build plate gave us no adhesion issues whatsoever, and the hotend cooled and stabilized prints in place with admirable reliability.
+The stock MK4 unit we tested has a better-than-average feature set.
+The removable build plate gave us no adhesion issues whatsoever, and the hotend cooled and stabilized prints with admirable reliability.

 prusa mk4 - one of the engineering feats we like most is the (almost) overly...